HITECHCRIME/HC_SG208_Data_Pack/README.md

 ## Music Video

+Me with 2 virtual holograms of wolves on a virtual AR leash that dissolves once I let them out of my hand and release the programs to activate, doberman style.
+Slow motion low camera shot from below, moon on the sky, me in the middle and vicious scowling wolves in slowmo.
+Buildings, concrete jungle or forest, suburban enviros.
+The manifestations of the wolves are made visually of short glitchy bands that circle around the bodyshape distorting it a bit from time to time.

+Scene: wolf program operating alone in the shot.

+Scene: wolf program appearing alone from the darkness in a mid distance.
+Walking into light then moving its head to observe the camera with its pale blue eye glow in the night.

 ## Short Cinematic Film

 IRL manifestations, holograms, blue, Hitech Crime team on a hunt.
 I can see through the eyes of the wolf programs, AR glasses on eyes.
 Scene with the wolves just standing on both sides of me.